How To Combat Cabin Fever And Feel Content During These Last Long Weeks Of Winter

 Tip #1: Bring the outside in.

-Whether real, artificial or dried, adding just a few flowers or greenery to your home will say instant spring!
+Whether real, artificial, or dried, adding just a few flowers or greenery to your home will say instant spring!
 I love to sprinkle a little something that’s green or blooming around all of the rooms in my house.

-The live plants, that I added to my family room a year ago, are thriving and are a welcome sight this time of year!
 In addition to live plants, fresh flowers from the grocery store, real or artificial boxwood anything and dried hydrangeas are a few of my favorites.

 Tip #2: Bring in natural light.